Skip over main navigation

 Dilatation

-An endoscopic procedure performed under sedation usually, in which a narrowing (oesophageal stricture) is stretched to make the calibre of the oesophagus wider and allow food to pass through more comfortably.
+Dilatation is an endoscopic procedure usually performed under sedation.
+In it, a narrowing (oesophageal stricture) is stretched to widen the oesophagus and allow food to pass through more comfortably.

-It can be needed if the drugs/management is not effective and it would need to be complemented with a continuation of either a diet or drugs as above.
+It can be needed if the drugs/management is ineffective and would need to be complemented with a continuation of either a diet or drugs as above.

 Learn more about EoE treatment and research news